Resume Writing

 Dear [Principal Name],

 I’ve been teaching [subject/grade] for [X] years.
-In that time, I’ve learned something crucial: great teaching isn’t about being the loudest voice in the room.
+In that time, I’ve learned something key: great teaching isn’t about being the loudest voice in the room.
 It’s about creating the conditions where every student feels seen, challenged, and supported.

 At [Current School], my students have outperformed the district average on [standardized test or benchmark] by [X]% for [X] consecutive years.
 I’ve developed a [specific curriculum or program] that was adopted school-wide.
 I’ve mentored [number] new teachers through their first year.